scaletto-dev/spa-hackathon/docs/prd.md

 9. Navigation links properly highlight active route
 10. Layout renders correctly on mobile (320px), tablet (768px), and desktop (1280px) breakpoints

-### Story 1.9: Build Homepage with Hero Section and Featured Services
+### Story 1.9: Build Homepage with Hero Section and Featured Services // ko implement

 As a potential customer,
 I want to see an attractive homepage with hero banner and featured services,